isomerpages/moe-plmgps/_about-pl/School Rules.md

  **IN SCHOOL COMPOUND**

- •&nbsp; &nbsp; &nbsp; Consent from parents and teachers is needed if students intend to be in
+ •&nbsp; &nbsp; &nbsp; Students must seek parents' and teacher' consent if they intend to be in
  &nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;school beyond school hours.

  **PROPER BEHAVIOUR DURING RECESS**

- •&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Always queue for food/ drinks.
+ •&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Students should always queue for food/ drinks.

- •&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Consume your food only in the canteen or classroom as scheduled.
+ •&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Students must only consume your food only in the canteen or classroom as scheduled.

  •&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Return all empty crockery and used cutlery into the proper
  &nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;receptacles.